ms-iot/content/en-US/Docs/IoTDashboard.md

 * Plugging in an ethernet cable
 * Plugging in a monitor to the device.
 This will show you diagnostic information about your device

-{% include note.html text="The official Raspberry pi2 Wi-Fi adapter can be unstable when connecting to Wi-Fi." %}
+{% include note.html text="The official Raspberry Pi 2 Wi-Fi adapter can be unstable when connecting to Wi-Fi." %}

 ## My Devices